Epistolary Explorations: the history, psychology and art of letter writing

 Course Overview

-When was the last time you sat down and wrote—not typed but “pen and paper” wrote—a letter to someone?
+When was the last time you sat down and wrote – not typed but “pen and paper” wrote – a letter to someone?
 Received a letter?
-This seminar will examine the history, psychology, and art of letter-writing and other epistolary formats.
-We will discuss the extent to which, as some cultural critics claim, letter-writing is dying and what implications that might have for our culture.
-But we will also consider alternative possibilities—that, rather than dying, letter writing is assuming new and vital forms.
-We will look at letter-writing as a cultural practice, explore famous letters in their historical context, learn about who writes letters and why, appreciate epistolary fiction, and analyze the impact of digital technology on this communication format.
-We will use the epistolary practice of online journaling to deepen our understanding as we explore, analyze and discuss a wide range of letters and other epistolary practices.
-And yes, there will be some actual letter-writing!
+This course will examine the importance of letter writing in our culture.
+We will explore the extent to which, as some cultural critics claim, letter writing is dying and what implications that might have for our culture.
+But we will also consider alternative possibilities -that, rather than dying, letter writing is assuming new and vital forms.
+We will look at letter writing as a cultural practice, examining famous letters in a historical context, learning about who writes letters and why, and analyzing the impact of digital technology on letter writing.
+And yes, there will be some actual letter writing!
+We will also be writing analyses that engage what scholars in various disciplines wish to teach us about the subject.

 Course Learning Goals